sidhu90989/WARGO/FIREBASE_DEPLOYMENT.md

 ## Prerequisites
 - Firebase CLI installed and logged in: `npm i -g firebase-tools` then `firebase login`
-- A Firebase project created (replace placeholders in `.firebaserc`)
+- A Firebase project created (see `.firebaserc`)
-- Decide your custom domains
+- Decide your custom domains (Hosted on Firebase Hosting, not App Hosting):
   - Rider: `rider.your-domain.com`
   - Driver: `driver.your-domain.com`
   - Admin: `admin.your-domain.com`
-  - Backend: `api.your-domain.com` (where you deploy `EcoRideConnect/server`)
+  - Backend: `api.your-domain.com` (your own Node host for `EcoRideConnect/server`)

 ## Configure Firebase files
 - `firebase.json` and `.firebaserc` are in the repo root.
 Update `.firebaserc`: